xiaoxiae/Voronoi/README.md

 # Voronoi
-A simple Python library for generationg various kinds of Voronoi diagrams.
+A simple Python library for generating various kinds of Voronoi diagrams.

 To install, run:
 ```